SCIInstitute/ShapeWorks/docs/use-cases/deep-ssm-femur.md

 This step uses function `trainDeepSSM` documented in [deep-ssm.md](../deep-learning/deep-ssm.md).
 A DeepSSM model is created and trained for 30 epochs.
 A learning rate of 0.0001 is used and the validation error is calculated and reported every epoch.

 ### Step 5: Testing DeepSSM
 This step uses function `testDeepSSM` documented in [deep-ssm.md](../deep-learning/deep-ssm.md).
 The trained DeepSSM model is used to predict the PCA scores of the unseen images in the test loader.
-These scores are then mapped to the particle shape model using the PCA information from data augmentation and the predcited particles are saved.
+These scores are then mapped to the particle shape model using the PCA information from data augmentation and the predicted particles are saved.

 ### Step 6: Analyze DeepSSM Results
 This step uses function `AnalyzeResults` documented in [deep-ssm.md](../deep-learning/deep-ssm.md).
 The DeepSSM predictions are analyzed by considering the surface-to-surface distance between the mesh generated from the original segmentation and the mesh generated from the predicted particles.
 Heat maps of these distances on the meshes are saved to visualize the results.